fixthetracking/Bitcoin-Cash-FAQ/Coin Contrasts/Why not Litecoin.md

 #### Nonsensical Slogan:

 Litecoin markets itself as the "silver to Bitcoin's gold."
-Unfortunately it is ultimately a meaningless slogan.
-The historical context of silver being a practical supplement to gold for coin minting doesn't apply to cryptocurrencies, where software can accurately divide coins into fractions.
+However, the historical context of silver being a practical supplement to gold for coin minting doesn't apply to cryptocurrencies, where software can accurately divide coins into fractions.

+#### Unfair Distribution:

+In its first days, Litecoin underwent an "[instamine](https://beincrypto.com/charlie-lee-stirs-dash-instamine-controversy-attracts-scrutiny-to-litecoins-own-misgivings/)".
+While there are normally 576 blocks mined per day, the first two days of its existence saw the creation of approximately 10,000 blocks, generating half a million coins extremely quickly.
+This behavior does not instill trust in the project as many suspect insiders were given an unfair advantage.
+These suspicions may cause Litecoin to eventually be considered an unregistered security by regulators.

 #### Lack of Innovation: